 The ultimate question is: what is the difference between a swamp and marsh (and for that matter bog and fen).
 Well, here is a detailed look at each of these types of wetlands so you can keep them straight!

-A marsh is a wetland which is characterized mineral soils which are poorly drained, and plant life composed of mainly grasses.
+A marsh is a wetland that is characterized by mineral soils that are poorly drained, and plant life composed of mainly grasses.
 The defining characteristic of a marsh is that it is constantly flooded with water from a specific source.
-This source can either be a river, lake, steambed, pond or even ocean.
+This source can either be a river, lake, streambed, pond, or even ocean.
 Some marshes are fed by groundwater.
-However, the majority of them receive water from the sources mentioned above, or even from rain.
+However, the majority of them receive water from the sources mentioned above, or even from the rain.

 Examples of marshes in the US include the Atchafalaya Marshes in Louisiana, the Bayou Sauvage Marshes in New Orleans, and the many marshes found along the Gulf Coast.

-A swamp is a wetland which is characterized by waterlogged soils which are interspersed with areas of dry land.
+A swamp is a wetland that is characterized by waterlogged soils which are interspersed with areas of dry land.
 The defining characteristic of swamps is that they usually have an abundance of trees.
-Like marshes, swamps are often found on the edges of rivers, lakes or seas.
+Like marshes, swamps are often found on the edges of rivers, lakes, or seas.
 The water which soaks up the soil comes from those rivers or lakes.

-A fen is a wetland which is formed when groundwater seeps into a depression.
-Similar to a bog, a fen often has a hard clay bottom which doesn’t let water through.
+A fen is a wetland that is formed when groundwater seeps into a depression.
+Similar to a bog, a fen often has a hard clay bottom that doesn’t let water through.
 However, the defining characteristic of a fen is that water from underground seeps into the depression through a crack in the clay bottom.

-Examples of fens include the Black Bay Fens in Boston, Massachusetts; Geneva Creek in Colorado, Wicked Fen in Cambridgeshire, England and Avaste Fen (an 88 square kilometer bog in Estonia).
+Examples of fens include the Black Bay Fens in Boston, Massachusetts; Geneva Creek in Colorado, Wicken Fen in Cambridgeshire, England and Avaste Fen (an 88-square-kilometer bog in Estonia).